-The German watchmaker Hanhart keeps expanding its Pioneer line of chronograph watches.
-Predictably featuring very similar styling, the new Hanhart Pioneer MonoScope automatic chronograph watch is available in two versions, both of them powered by the same modified automatic movement.
+The German watchmaker Hanhart keeps expanding its Pioneer line of chronographs.
+Predictably featuring similar styling, the new Hanhart Pioneer MonoScope is available in two versions, both powered by the same modified automatic movement.
 If only it wasn’t so big!

 Well, when compared to the new gargantuan Zenith Pilot Montre d’Aeronef Type 20 limited edition hand-wound chronometer, the new Pioneer MonoScope is not particularly huge.
 Also, pilot’s watches from 1930s-1940s were often powered by pocket watch movements, often designed to be worn above a thick leather jacket’s wrist and thus were quite large.

 When I tried one on my own wrist, it felt just fine, albeit a bit on a heavier side than I have expected (but then I have relatively large arms and prefer more casual dress in my daily life.)

-However, if you are searching for a vintage-styled timekeeper that would also look good with a business suit (i.e. something up to 40 millimeters wide and no more than 12 millimeters top to bottom,) its impressive diameter of 45 millimeters and an even more notable thickness of 16 millimeters may really make you think about some other, more compact option.
+However, if you are searching for a vintage-styled timekeeper that would also look good with a business suit (i.e. something up to 40 millimeters wide and no more than 12 millimeters top to bottom,) its impressive diameter of 45 millimeters and an even more notable thickness of 16 millimeters may make you think about some other, more compact option.

-On the other hand, if you want a sporty watch to wear with casual dress, the size of this thing is really not a problem at all.
+On the other hand, if you want a sporty watch to wear with casual dress, the size of this thing is not a problem at all.

-It is also nice to note, that the watch is finally available in two versions: one with Hanhart’s signature vintage-styled fluted bezel with a bright red mark at 12 hours, and the other with a smooth bezel that makes the watch look a lot more modern.
+It is also nice to note, that the watch is finally available in two versions: one with Hanhart’s signature vintage-style fluted bezel with a bright red mark at 12 hours, and the other with a smooth bezel that makes the watch look a lot more modern.